woodcrest-university/community-charter/chamber-of-commerce.md

 Default zoning: Commercial rental plots are zoned for retail, service, or entertainment businesses only.
 Variance request: A player wants to open a bookstore with a small café inside.
 They would request a variance to allow for a mixed-use property that combines retail (bookstore) and food service (café) in a single commercial plot.

-### Parking requirements
-Default zoning: All businesses must provide a minimum number of parking spaces based on the size and type of the establishment.
-Variance request: A player wants to open a small, walk-in only ice cream shop with limited space for parking.
-They would request a variance to reduce the required number of parking spaces due to the nature of their business.

 ### Outdoor seating or displays
 Default zoning: Businesses are not allowed to have outdoor seating or display areas that extend beyond their designated commercial plot.
 Variance request: A player wants to open a garden center with an outdoor display area for plants and landscaping materials.
 They would request a variance to allow for an extended outdoor display area adjacent to their commercial plot.

-### Operating hours
-Default zoning: All businesses must operate within the standard hours of 6:00 AM to 10:00 PM.
-Variance request: A player wants to open a 24-hour diner to cater to the university crowd during late-night study sessions.
-They would request a variance to extend their operating hours beyond the default zoning regulations.

 ### Signage
-Default zoning: Business signs must be no larger than a specific size and placed within certain parameters on the commercial plot.
+Default zoning: Default zoning: Business signs must fit within the logical boundaries of the commercial plot (e.g. pre-existing signage, above-door, along banisters, small 'overhang' style sign).
+Signs must not impede on the traffic, pedestrian and vehicular, of the surrounding area.
 Variance request: A player wants to install a larger, eye-catching sign for their boutique clothing store.
-They would request a variance to allow for a sign that exceeds the default size restrictions.
+They would request a variance to allow for a sign that extend beyond their designated commercial plot restrictions.

 ## Conclusion
 The Chamber of Commerce reserves the right to amend this Business Approval Process as necessary to maintain a fair and equitable business environment in Woodcrest.
 Any changes will be communicated to the community in a timely manner.